AERA Institute on Statistical Analysis for Education Policy

-With funding from the National Science Foundation (NSF), the AERA Grants Program announces its AERA Institute on Statistical Analysis for Education Policy on Mathematics Education and Equity.
+With funding from the National Science Foundation (NSF), the AERA Grants Program announces its AERA Institute on Statistical Analysis for Education Policy on Using Large-Scale Data to Study Mathematics Education and Outcomes.
 The Institute's goal is to build the capacity of the U.S. education research community to use large-scale national and international data sets such as those from the National Center for Education Statistics (NCES), NSF, and other federal agencies for basic, policy, and applied research.
 Hands-on training is provided in the application of large-scale data sets, with special emphasis on using these data sets for policy-related research in education.
-In 2013, the Institute will focus on research questions related to mathematics education and equity.
+In 2016, the Institute will focus on research questions related to mathematics education.
 AERA Grants Governing Board members, agency staff, and outside experts jointly provide this training.

-In 2013, the Institute will focus specifically on intersections of mathematics education and equity.
+In 2016, the Institute will focus specifically on intersections of mathematics education and outcomes.
 Policy-relevant topics include such issues as students’ opportunities to learn specific mathematical content; access to high-quality mathematics teachers; students’ course-taking and career plans; and students’ mathematics achievement, beliefs, and attitudes.
-Patterns related to social class, race/ethnicity, language, gender, and disability will be considered.
+Patterns related to social class, race/ethnicity, language, and gender will be considered.

 The Institute will have three components: (1) discussion of current issues in mathematics education policy, practice, and equity; (2) an overview of some quasi-experimental methods appropriate to the analysis of large-scale data; and (3) opportunities to collaborate with peers on the application of federal data sets to the focal topic.
-More specifically, relevant examples of recent large-scale studies will be presented, and theoretical considerations related to the study of equity issues in mathematics education will be discussed.
+More specifically, relevant examples of recent large-scale studies will be presented, and theoretical considerations related to the study of mathematics instruction, outcomes, and equity will be discussed.
 Participants will be briefly introduced to several useful quasi-experimental techniques, including regression discontinuity, propensity scores, and instrumental variables.
 Time will be allocated for both group and individual hands-on experiences to help participants apply the data set of their choice to relevant research questions.

 A select group of scholars will be chosen to participate in the Institute.
 Those selected for participation will receive support covering the Institute's fees, transportation, housing, and meals for the dates of the Institute.